rafaelmatsumoto/websockets_nginx_example/README.md

 docker-compose up
 ```

-Then go to either one of: http://localhost:81/wsapp, http://localhost:81/wschat or http:localhost, to test the websocket
+Then go to either one of: http://localhost:81/wsapp, http://localhost:81/wschat or http://localhost, to test the websocket

 ## Contributing
 Pull requests and suggestions are welcome 😁.